 - Slow heart rate

 Seek medical help right away.
-Call poison control.
-Do NOT make the person throw up unless poison control or a health care provider tells you to.
+Call the poison control center.
+Do NOT make the person throw up unless the poison control center or a health care provider tells you to.

 Before Calling Emergency